devsunb/kanata-vk-agent/README.md

 # kanata-appvk

-Watch macOS frontmost app and press/release kanata virtual keys to enable application-aware key mappings
+Control kanata virtual keys while observing frontmost app and input source on macOS to enable application and input source aware key mapping

 ## What does this do?

 - on start
-  - release all bundle id virtual keys
+  - release all virtual keys passed as options
-  - press the virtual key named with the frontmost app's bundle id (if it is included in the `-b` option)
+  - press the virtual key named with the id of the frontmost app or current input source
-- when the frontmost app changes (and that app's bundle id is included in the `-b` option)
+- when the frontmost app and input source changes
-  - release the pressed bundle id virtual key (if exists)
+  - release the pressed virtual key
-  - press the new frontmost app's bundle id virtual key
+  - press the virtual key named with the id of the new frontmost app or input source

 ## Install

-For now, you can clone this repository, build it yourself, copy it to your PATH, and run it.
+Building from source is the only currently available installation method.

 ```sh
 git clone https://github.com/devsunb/kanata-appvk.git